x11-com/Slay/kubernetes/README.md

 * A working Kubernetes installation.
 * A basic understanding of how to use Kubernetes. https://kubernetes.io/
 * A persistent volume for MongoDB data.
-* Docker images of Habitica.
+* Docker images of Slay.
   + You can use your own, or use the one included in the YAML files.
-  + If you use your own, you'll need a fork of the slay GitHub repo and your own Docker Hub repo, both of which are free.
+  + If you use your own, you'll need a fork of the Slay GitHub repo and your own Docker Hub repo, both of which are free.

 ## Before you begin